forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 ## Go Beyond

 Our scheduled post solution is pretty basic, but effective.
-Using serverless strategies and build automation, we can start to reimagine what static sites are capable of.
+Using strategies like serverless functions and build automation, we can start to reimagine what static sites are capable of.